Founder Holly Pruett

 Education & Professional Training

-- Five+ years of study with Stephen Jenkinson, MTS, MSW at his Orphan Wisdom School in the Ottawa Valley, Canada
+- Eight+ years of study with Stephen Jenkinson, MTS, MSW at his Orphan Wisdom School in the Ottawa Valley, Canada

 - Certified in Funerals and Ceremonies for Children and Families by the Celebrant Foundation & Institute and as a Home Funeral Guide by Final Passages